Tyler Cook

-Tyler Cook (born September 23, 1997) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
+Tyler Calvin Cook (born September 23, 1997) is an American professional basketball player for the Ibaraki Robots of the Japanese B.League.
 He played college basketball for the Iowa Hawkeyes.

-Early life and high school career
+Early life

 Cook has an older brother.
 Cook played for Chaminade College Preparatory School alongside Jayson Tatum.
 As a senior, the duo led the team to a state title, where Cook scored 17 points in the championship game.
 In 2015, Cook announced his intentions to attend the University of Iowa.

 College career

 He entered the starting lineup straight away during his freshman season but fractured his right index finger in November and missed seven games.
 He averaged 12.3 points and 5.3 rebounds per game on a team that reached the NIT.
 During his sophomore season he averaged 15.3 points and 6.8 rebounds per game.
 In March 2018, Cook submitted paperwork for early entry into the 2018 NBA draft, but did not hire an agent.

 Cook scored 26 points as the Hawkeyes defeated Connecticut to win the 2K Classic tournament.
 He had another 26 as Iowa beat their rivals Iowa State.
-Cook missed a game against Northwestern on January 9, 2019 with a knee injury, though the team won without him.
+Cook missed a game against Northwestern on January 9, 2019, with a knee injury, though the team won without him.
 As a junior, Cook led Iowa to the NCAA tournament and averaged 14.5 points and 7.6 rebounds per game.
-Cook declared for the NBA draft and hired a agent.
+Cook declared for the NBA draft and hired an agent.

 Professional career

 Cleveland Cavaliers (2019–2020)

 After going undrafted in the 2019 NBA draft, Cook signed a partially guaranteed contract with the Denver Nuggets.
 On August 13, 2019, Cook signed a two-way contract with the Nuggets.
-However, he was later released on October 16, 2019 during training camp.
+However, he was later released on October 16, 2019, during training camp.
 Cook was later claimed off waivers by the Cleveland Cavaliers on October 19.
 On January 3, 2020, the Cavaliers announced that they had converted the two-way contract with Cook to a standard NBA contract.
 On January 6, the Cavaliers announced that they had waived Cook.
 On January 9, Cook was re-signed by the Cavaliers, and immediately assigned to the Canton Charge.
 On January 20, the Cavaliers announced that they had signed a second 10-day contract with Cook.